 On the way to our lunch, we had another short stop at the Mayan Cultural Village, basically a handicraft store for tourists to buy souvenirs.

 The Maya civilization began over 3500 years ago in an area that encompasses southeastern Mexico, all of Guatemala and Belize, and the western portions of Honduras and El Salvador.
-It was one of the most extraordinary cultures in the American continents.
+It was one of the most extraordinary cultures in the American continent.
 The Mayans forged a great nation with distinct and uniquely defined style; yet their extraordinary cultural expressions only remained as ruins and heritages for us to see today, as they have mysteriously “vanished” in the human history.

 Their architecture, science and mathematics discoveries and art have changed today’s human life tremendously.
 Their books, codecs, and finely elaborated hieroglyphics have recorded knowledge from the ancient time that inspired all (Not to mention the 2012 apocalyptic conspiracies?).